 Everybody has different fitness goals, and that is perfectly okay!
-The amazing thing about resistance training and lifting weights in general is that it is you are able to see how far you’ve come.
-For example, you may have started weighted lunges with 4kg dumbbells and barely making it through your set, to being able to easily get through it with 8kg dumbbells.
+The amazing thing about resistance training and lifting weights in general is that you are able to see how far you’ve come.
+For example, you may have started weighted lunges with 4kg dumbbells and barely made it through your set, while now you are able to easily get through it with 8kg dumbbells.
 I love weight training because it helps bring you satisfaction, you can physically see and feel if you have gotten better.
 Both of these things can encourage you to keep going and continue to improve.
 Oh, and you feel like a girl boss ;)

 You Reduce Your Risk of Heart Attack & Diabetes

 As we age we naturally lose muscle mass, which makes us weaker and more prone to weight gain.
 Resistance training can help slow down age-related muscle loss, which means that you are not only looking better, but you are also protecting your health.
 During exercise, muscle tissue helps to remove additional glucose and triglycerides from your bloodstream, which can help to reduce your risk of type 2 diabetes and heart disease.
 There is also evidence that suggests that resistance training can help improve high blood pressure.

 Yes, you heard right!
 When you are stronger, fitter and have more endurance, you will automatically become better at other movement-based activities that you attempt.
 Whether that be hiking, playing group sports or simply making it up the stairs to work everyday!
 You may find you become more coordinated and it will become easier to get through your workouts.
 Let’s not forget the all important trip of carrying groceries from your car to the house - this might also become easier over time!

 You Can Do It In A Short Amount Of Time